c0D3M/Misc/NP.md

                3 -> 2 ->4 can be replaced with 3->4 , since from triangle ineuqlaity we know 3-4 <= 3->2 + 2->4.

 Dynamic-TSP: Held-Karp Algorithm using Dynamic Programming.

+Independent Set:  Set of Vertex such that their is no edge between any of them.
+Vertex Cover:  Set of Vertex such that each edge is covered by the set.